kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: CSINode (an extension API)

-This annotation is automatically added when [CSIMigration](/blog/2019/12/09/kubernetes-1-17-feature-csi-migration-beta/#what-is-csi-migration) is turned on for the CSINode object that maps to a node that installs CSIDriver.
+This annotation is automatically added for the CSINode object that maps to a node that installs CSIDriver.
 This annotation shows the in-tree plugin name of the migrated plugin.
-Its value depends upon the in-tree cloud provider storage type that is used in your cluster.
+Its value depends on your cluster's in-tree cloud provider storage type.

-For example, if migration is enabled where the in-tree cloud provider storage type is `CSIMigrationvSphere`, the CSINodes instance for the node should be updated with:
+For example, if the in-tree cloud provider storage type is `CSIMigrationvSphere`, the CSINodes instance for the node should be updated with:
 `storage.alpha.kubernetes.io/migrated-plugins: "kubernetes.io/vsphere-volume"`

 ### service.kubernetes.io/headless {#servicekubernetesioheadless}